spotify/heroic/docs/content/_docs/config/index.md

 # Default name of the template that will be configured in Elasticsearch for this backend.
 templateName: <string> default = heroic-metadata

-# Which backend configuration to use, has an effect on the schema and how tags are accessed.
-# Currently, only one type is available:
-#   kv - an Elasticsearch based backend based of a flattening the key-value context into a single array.
-backendType: <string> default = kv

 # Automatically configure the database.
 configure: <bool> default = false
 ```